esync-network/docs/docs/developers/ecredits_widget_api.md

 **Response:**

-A string list of transaction hashes (can be looked up in eCredits Blockchain Explorer).
+A string list of transaction hashes (can be looked up in eSync Network Explorer).

 **RESPONSE DATA:**